 Robert Gallino, MD, is an interventional cardiologist and is board certified in cardiovascular disease.
 He formerly acted as Director of Peripheral Vascular Interventions at George Washington University Hospital.
 He currently is the Trainer of Interventional Fellows at MedStar Washington Hospital Center and Professor of Cardiovascular Medicine at Georgetown University Medical School.
 He is a member of the Medical Society of the District of Columbia and the Medical and Chirurgical Faculty of Maryland.

-Dr. Gallino received his medical degree from Creighton University School of Medicine.
-He then completed his internship and residency training at the MedStar Washington Hospital Center, where he stayed to complete fellowship training in cardiology, interventional cardiology and peripheral angiography & interventions.
-Since 1993, Dr. Gallino has been named as a Washingtonian Top Doctor.
+Dr. Gallinograduated with honours from Creighton University School of Medicine.
+He then completed his internship, residency and chief residency training at the MedStar Washington Hospital Center.
+He remained there to complete fellowship training in cardiology, interventional cardiology and peripheral angiography & interventions.
+Since 1993 and the ensuing years, Dr. Gallino has been named as a Washingtonian Top Doctors.
 He also published a chapter on Crossing SFA Occlusions in the publication Peripheral Artery Disease by Robert Dieter.

-Dr. Gallino has traveled the world teaching doctors interventional techniques as well as learning from the doctor's that he teaches.
-He has taken the stage in China, Japan, Poland, Germany, France, Spain and Italy, to name a few, to perform live surgeries.
+Dr. Gallino has traveled the world performing interventional techniques for the treament of complex coronary and peripheral arterial disease.
+He has taken the stage in China, Japan, Poland, Germany, France, Spain and Italy, to perform these procedures .
 While teaching physicians in Japan how to treat blockages through the use of a laser, he learned how to perform interventional procedures from the wrist, or using a transradial approach.
 Dr. Gallino uses this knowledge to lead the teaching program at the MedStar Washington Hospital Center, where he teaches cardiology fellows interventional techniques.

 Dr. Gallino continues to consult with contacts he has made globally throughout the years.
 He continually improves his techniques by teaching as well as learning from other physicians.
 When not refining his surgical techniques, Dr. Gallino tests golf clubs for Golf Magazine.
 He is also a die-hard Yankees and NY Giants fan.